pygame-community/pygame-geometry/docs/geometry.rst

     is_convex: Checks if the polygon is convex.

+    scale: Scales the polygon by the given amount.

+    scale_ip: Scales the polygon by the given amount in place.

 Functions
 =========
 The geometry module also contains a number of standalone functions for performing operations